 But terms have changed and now it is not surprising to take a host of gadgets with us when catching the trail or simply car camping for the weekend with the family.
 Everything from smartphones and tablets, to headlamps and GPS trackers, are powered by rechargeable batteries these days and having them functioning can be a true challenge.

 Fortunately, there are now some great resolutions prepared for charging our electric devices while on the go.
-So, whether you’re traveling out for just the day or weeks at a time, these are the best ways to limit your devices from running out of juice and enhancing nothing more than dead weight in your backpack.
+So, whether you’re travelling out for just a day or weeks at a time, these are the best ways to limit your devices from running out of juice and enhancing nothing more than dead weight in your backpack.